Equality and Equal Treatment

 Questions of equality and equal treatment are about our everyday actions and behaviour.
 Regardless of gender, transgender identity or expression, ethnicity, religion or other belief system, disability, sexual preference or age, everyone shall be met with respect.

-If you feel that you have been the victim of discrimination, bullying or harassment, you can contact a teacher, subject representation, programme director, student counsellor or the university's diversity coordinator.
+If you feel that you have been the victim of discrimination, bullying or harassment, you can contact a teacher, subject representation, programme director, or the student counsellor.
 You can also contact a student representative from the Student Union.

 Study and Work Environment for Students

 The concept of study and work environment incorporates both the physical environment (premises, equipment and furnishings) and the psychosocial environment (the relations between people who share the physical environment, and the prevailing atmosphere on campus).